-Full-on crossplay in Destiny 2 could arrive sometime in 2021, but for now, the only option is to enable Bungie's Cross Save feature that allows you to merge accounts between Xbox, PlayStation, Steam, and Stadia.
+Full-on crossplay in Destiny 2 could arrive sometime soon.
+But for now, the only option is to enable Bungie's Cross Save feature that allows you to merge accounts between Xbox, PlayStation, Steam, and Stadia.
 Here's how to make it happen.

 What happens when you enable Cross Save?